-All participants are required to:

-- abide by the Transplantation and Anatomy Act, 1979 (OLD); - 2. adhere to the SBMS Code of Conduct for use of Human Tissues; and - 3. wear appropriate attire (e.g., closed footwear, long hair tied back).
+This observation-based workshop is open to bona fide anatomy technicians and academic anatomists with a genuine interest in skeletal processing methods and ethical teaching / research of skeletal anatomy.
+Intending attendees are required to provide job title, institutional affiliation, and motivation for attending this workshop prior to arrival for the workshop.
+All participants are required to: 1. abide by the Transplantation and Anatomy Act, 1979 (QLD); 2.
+Adhere to the SBMS Code of Conduct for use of Human Tissues; and 3. wear appropriate attire (e.g., closed footwear, long hair tied back).
 Gloves, isolation gowns and safety glasses will be provided.
-Per QLD regulatory requirements, electronic recording devices, in any form, are strictly not permitted.
+Per Qld regulatory requirements, electronic recording devices, in any form, are not permitted.
 Phones are required to be turned off and left at the door.